rwilson504/Blogger/powerapps-mobile-us-gov-dod/powerapps-mobile-us-gov-dod.md

  - US Government CGG High
  - US Government DoD

+Before you attempt following the video or instructions below cont your system administrator to determine which Region your organizational data resides in.

 Here are the instruction on how to install the Power Apps mobile application on Android and change the Region setting before you log in.
-Before you attempt this talk with your system administrator to determine which Region your organizational data resides in.

  - Open Google Play store
  - Search for "powerapps"